abigailridley/portfolio-nextjs/README.md

 Website hosted on Vercel with custom domain, showcasing my projects and a bit about me and my skills.

 ### Technologies used
-- Built with React & Next.js (App Router & Server Actions)
+- React & Next.js (App Router & Server Actions)
 - TypeScript
 - Tailwind CSS
 - Framer Motion